 Rising DeFi TVL and active wallets show users moving real work to Solana.
 Staking yields and fee burns add holder incentives.

-That mix is attractive for traders and builders, but SOL remains volatile.
-This is not financial advice.
-Do your own research, size positions carefully, and follow live dashboards for TVL and fee metrics.
+That mix is attractive for cryptocurrency investors and traders alike, but SOL remains volatile, Do your own research, size positions carefully, and follow live dashboards for TVL and fee metrics.